Home Discover Australia Explore Tasmania: Top Attractions and Must-See Destinations

 The Wild World Heritage Park has nearly 450,000 hectares, which are mostly covered with impenetrable forests.

-Be careful though, as the weather is unpredictable, take warm clothes as well as water and a small snack!
+The weather is unpredictable, so make sure to take warm clothes as well as water and snacks!

 The Islands of Tasmania